-According to the 2012 Citizen Survey, 38 per cent of Kelowna households own at least one dog.
-The Regional District of the Central Okanagan states that there are 16,476 licensed dogs in Kelowna.
+According to the Regional District of Central Okanagan, there are more than 16,000 licensed dogs in Kelowna.

 Please remember that you are responsible for picking up after your dog.
 Dog waste can remain on the ground for an extended period of time (up to one year, depending on the climate and conditions), and even after it's "disappeared," it doesn't mean it's gone.
 The waste contains bacteria, nitrogen and salts that don’t dissolve and have the potential to be harmful.

 The majority of owners pick-up after their pets, but with the average dog creating 124 kg of waste per year, it only takes a handful to create a problem.

 Bringing your own bags to dispose of your dog’s waste is part of the responsibility of ownership.
 You can always leave extra bags for other dog park users in the "Take a Bag, Leave a Bag" dispensers.
 This will help encourage everyone to pick up after their dog.

 - Owners/handlers must pick-up after their dog(s).
 If they poop, you must scoop!

 - Leashes must not be longer than two m (six ft.)

 - Handlers must have possession of the dog leash at all times